Iskra Lawrence Wears Black Lingerie Showing Off Peachy Posterior On Instagram

-Iskra Lawrence proudly shows off her peachy posterior in a high-waist black panty paired with a sports crop top with semi-sheer sleeves and bright orange trim in a recently uploaded Instagram video last Thursday.
+Iskra Lawrence proudly shows off her peachy posterior in a high-waist black panties paired with a sports crop top with semi-sheer sleeves and bright orange trim in a recently uploaded Instagram video last Thursday.

 The Brit model was seen being candid and playful in front of the mirror during a break on set.
 Iskra was clearly enjoying the moment as she flaunts her cheeky derriere and hourglass figure.
-The infamous term ‘curves that can rival Kim Kardashian’ can’t be truer.
+The infamous term “curves that can rival Kim Kardashian” can’t be truer.

 Iskra on showcasing her curves

-In the video, Iskra was seen as pulling an old school Hollywood vibe with her blond hair curled into lovely locks on one side, and her matching make-up was exquisitely done as well.
+In the video, Iskra was seen as pulling an old school Hollywood vibe with her blond hair curled into lovely locks on one side and her matching make-up was exquisitely done as well.
 To finish off the look, a glimmering pink lacquer was applied to her luscious lips.

 The 12-second video was enough to showcase Iskra’s voluptuous curves in all its wonder.
-Aside from being curvaceous, the main attraction was how she strutted her stuff like she own the floor, and briefly turned around to showcase her peachy posterior.
+Aside from being curvaceous, the main attraction was how she strutted her stuff like she owned the floor, and briefly turned around to showcase her peachy posterior.

 Actually, this is just one among the countless photos and videos Iskra has uploaded in which she managed to effortlessly slay in the lingerie department.
-Her incredible curves, amazing figure and shapely bum are her positive physical features in gaining a huge media following and being one of the sexiest plus-sized models in the modeling industry.
+Her incredible curves, amazing figure, and shapely bum are her positive physical features in gaining a huge media following and being one of the sexiest plus-sized models in the modeling industry.

 ???? thanks @aerie for reminding us to take digital detoxes.
 I have been posting a little less frequently and I'm sorry I haven't been getting back to comments and DMs I'm currently away with my loved ones and taking time off social as much – but I'm still here and love sharing with you all.
 Hoping you are all looking after yourselves and your loved ones wishing you happy healthy holidays???? pic by @gavinglave wearing all @aerie #aeriereal means no retouching #iskralawrence #everyBODYisbeautiful